decentralized-identity/peer-did-method-spec/spec/core.md

     * Remove the period (.) and the Purpose prefix.
 Consider the remaining string the "encoded key."
     * Create an empty object.
 Consider this value the "verification method."
     * Set the `type` of the verification method according to the multicodec prefix using the lookup table above (clarified).
-    * Set the `id` of the verification method to `#{encoded key}` (clarified); for example:
+    * Set the `id` of the verification method to `#key-N` where `N` is an incrementing number starting at `1` (clarified).
+The keys MUST be processed in the order they appear in the DID string.
+For example, if you have the DID (whitespace added for example only):
         ```
-        #z6Mkj3PUd1WjvaDhNZhhhXQdz5UnZXmS7ehtx8bsPpD47kKc
+        did:peer:2
+            .Vz6Mkj3PUd1WjvaDhNZhhhXQdz5UnZXmS7ehtx8bsPpD47kKc
+            .Ez6LSg8zQom395jKLrGiBNruB9MM6V8PWuf2FpEy4uRFiqQBR
+            .SeyJ0IjoiZG0iLCJzIjp7InVyaSI6Imh0dHA6Ly9leGFtcGxlLmNvbS9kaWRjb21tIiwiYSI6WyJkaWRjb21tL3YyIl0sInIiOlsiZGlkOmV4YW1wbGU6MTIzNDU2Nzg5YWJjZGVmZ2hpI2tleS0xIl19fQ
+            .SeyJ0IjoiZG0iLCJzIjp7InVyaSI6Imh0dHA6Ly9leGFtcGxlLmNvbS9hbm90aGVyIiwiYSI6WyJkaWRjb21tL3YyIl0sInIiOlsiZGlkOmV4YW1wbGU6MTIzNDU2Nzg5YWJjZGVmZ2hpI2tleS0yIl19fQ
         ```
+        The key with purpose code `V` and encoded key value `z6Mkj3PUd1WjvaDhNZhhhXQdz5UnZXmS7ehtx8bsPpD47kKc` will have the `id`: `#key-1`.
+        The key with purpose code `E` and encoded key value `z6LSg8zQom395jKLrGiBNruB9MM6V8PWuf2FpEy4uRFiqQBR` will have the `id`: `#key-2`.
     * Set the `controller` of the verification method to the value of the DID being resolved.
     * Set the `publicKeyMultibase` of the verification method to the value of the encoded key.
     * Append this object to `verificationMethod` of the document (clarified).
-    * Append a reference to the verification method to the appropriate verification relationship.
+    * Append a reference to the verification method to the appropriate verification relationship, using the lookup table above.
 The reference should be the exact value used in the `id` of the verification method (clarified).
-For example, if the purpose of the key was `V` and using the `id` from the example above:
+For example, using the DID above and the key with purpose code `V`:
         ```
         {
           ... // Context and other elements previously added to the document
-          "authentication": [..., "#z6Mkj3PUd1WjvaDhNZhhhXQdz5UnZXmS7ehtx8bsPpD47kKc"]
+          "authentication": [..., "#key-1"]
         }
         ```
 * For each element with a purpose corresponding to a service, transform the service and add to the DID Document: